Category: All posts

 print(semantic_search(conn, query))

-We are done with the most crucial part of the implementation.
-In the next section, we will use rerank to ensure relevance.
+That finishes the most crucial part of the implementation.
+In the next section, we'll use rerank to ensure relevance.

-Reranking improves search relevance by reordering the result set from a retriever using a different model.
+Reranking improves search relevance by reordering a retriever's result using a different model.
 It computes a relevance score between the query and each data object, sorting them from most to least relevant.
 This two-stage process ensures efficiency by retrieving relevant objects before reranking them.

-In the code below, we will retrieve the semantic and keyword search results and combine them.
-Then, given the query, we will use Cohere's rerank API to retrieve the most relevant documents.
+In the code below, we'll retrieve the semantic and keyword search results and combine them.
+Then, given the query, we'll use Cohere's rerank API to retrieve the most relevant documents.
 We’ll save reranking for later, as it is a computationally expensive algorithm.

 def hybrid_search(conn, query):